syncfusion-content/maui-docs/MAUI/DigitalGauge/migration.md

 </td></tr>
 </table>

-## Character Segments
+## Properties

-In the .NET MAUI digital gauge, APIs there
+The following code example, explains how to initialize the properties of the `Xamarin SfDigitalGauge` and `.NET MAUI SfDigitalGauge`.

 <table>
 <tr>